Sazid99246/100-days-of-code/r1-log.md

 ======================
 7. Read about standard input and standard output in java from chapter 1.5.
 8. Solved 4 problems from the exercise part of the chapter.

+Alhamdulillah I am doing much better than the last 2 days.